-Canstar Blue commissioned I-view to survey 1079 Australian motorcycle riders in order to measure and track customer satisfaction.
-The outcomes reported are the results from customers within the survey group who have purchased and used a motorcycle jacket in the last three years – in this case, 495 Australians.
+Canstar Blue commissioned I-view to survey 800 Australian morotcycle riders across a range of categories to measure and track customer satisfaction.
+The outcomes reported are the results from customers within the survey group who have bought and used a motorcycle jacket in the last 3 years – in this case, 367 people.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then alphabetically.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.

 4WD Reviews & Ratings - March 23rd

 Telcos in the Vocus Group are the latest to be ordered to compensate thousands of NBN customers over misleading speed claims.
 Dodo, iPrimus and Commander have all been told by the consumer watchdog to compensate customers …– Read more